 ACM education activity has been reorganized into two entities: the Education Board and the Education Advisory Committee (EAC).
 The Board wields the final executive and decision-making power to facilitate the work of the Advisory Committee.
 The Advisory Committee is a task-force-based, networking-oriented environment whose aim is to promote ACM's educational mission to as wide a range of constituencies as possible: universities, community colleges, high schools, corporations, and the U.S. government.

 A joint task force of ACM, the IEEE Computer Society, and the Association for the Advancement of Artificial Intelligence (AAAI) is revising the Computer Science curricular guidelines which were last updated in 2013.
 The task force is updating the knowledge model and designing a complementary competency model of the curricula, and invites CS professionals to provide feedback and suggestions on all aspects of the curricula.
 It plans to have the curricular recommendations reviewed in March and again in July 2023, and also invites nominations and self-nominations of reviewers.

 ACM works with leading professional and scientific computing societies to develop curriculum recommendations for the rapidly changing landscape of computer technology.
 As the computing field continues to evolve, and new computing-related disciplines emerge, existing curriculum reports are updated, and additional reports for new computing disciplines drafted.

-C2013 Curriculum Guidelines now available in Chinese (Mandarin).
+IT 2017: Curriculum Guidelines now available in Chinese (Mandarin).